Line-of-Sight Pursuit in Monotone and Scallop Polygons: Pursuit in a Scallop Polygon

-The goal of searching is to establish rook position in the current frame of reference.
-The pursuer then transitions into rook mode: she maintains this frame of reference and executes rook strategy for as long as she can maintain rook position.
-There are now three ways for $\cE$ to force $\cP$ back into search mode. {\red As in the monotone case, $\cE$ can make an escape move to the right, and he now has two additional gambits:} he can hide behind a feature, or he can make a blocking move within a pocket, see Figures \ref{fig:hidepocket} and \ref{fig:blockpocket} below.
-Moreover, the return to search mode must be handled with care.
-To prevent recontamination, the pursuer must keep track of two frames of reference, see Algorithm \ref{alg:cautious-search} below.
+Once she is in rook position, the pursuer transitions into Rook Mode.
+She executes rook's strategy while maintaining her current frame of reference (even when passing over spoke lines).
+There are now three ways for $\cE$ to force $\cP$ back into Search Mode.
+As in the monotone case, $\cE$ can make an escape move to the right.
+An evader in a scallop polygon has two additional gambits: he can hide behind a feature or he can use a feature to block the pursuer.
+Figure \ref{fig:sweep-gambit} shows a hiding move and a blocking move for an evader moving to the left after the pursuer has achieved rook position.

+\begin{definition} Suppose that $\cP$ and $\cE$ are in rook position in a scallop polygon.
+An evader \style{hiding move} disrupts rook position by using a feature on the boundary to obstruct the visibility of the pursuer.
+The vertex $v_{\ell}$ that obstructs the pursuer's view is the \style{hiding vertex}.
+The \style{hiding pocket} is the area obscured by the hiding vertex $v_{\ell}$, and bounded by vertical line $Y(v_{\ell})$ in the rook frame of reference. \end{definition}

+\begin{definition} Suppose that $\cP$ and $\cE$ are in upper pocket position or in upper chute position.
+An evader \style{blocking move} disrupts rook position by using a feature on the upper boundary to obstruct the movement of the pursuer.
+The \style{blocking point} $b$ is the point on the upper feature that blocks the pursuer's move.
+The \style{blocking pocket} is the area bounded by the upper boundary and the vertical line $Y(b)$ in the rook frame of reference \end{definition}

+A hiding move can use an upper feature (when $\cP$ is below $\cE$) or a lower feature (when $\cP$ is above $\cE$).
+Furthermore, a hiding move can occur in either pocket position or chute position.
+On the other hand, a blocking move can only occur in upper pocket position and in upper chute position.
+In these upper positions, the features radiate inwards, so $\cP$ is blocked before $\cE$ see Figure \ref{fig:sweep-gambit}(b).
+Meanwhile, the reverse holds for a lower position: $\cE$ will be blocked before $\cP$ because the lower features radiate outwards.

+Next, we compare a blocking move with an escape move.
+After a blocking move, the evader is also confined by the same boundary that obstructs the pursuer.
+In other words, $\cE$ finds himself in a pocket.
+Meanwhile, after an escape move, $\cE$ can move further down the chute and away from the pursuer.
+In response to either a hiding move or a blocking move, $\cP$ enters Cautious Search Mode, see Algorithm \ref{alg:cautious-search}.
+This cautious search strategy reverts back to Rook Mode (using the previous rook frame) if $\cE$ ever moves to the right of $\cP$ with respect to that rook frame.

-In the following subsections, we consider scallop search mode, scallop rook mode, and the delicate transitions between then two.
+Finally, we note that after an escape move, the return to Search Mode must also be handled with care.
+To prevent recontamination, the pursuer must keep track of two frames of reference; for an example, see Algorithm \ref{alg:cautious-search} below.
+In the following subsections, we consider Scallop Search Mode, Scallop Rook Mode, and the delicate transitions between the two.